Ashlee Weir

 Ashlee Weir (née Mann) (born 29 April 1988) is an Australian netball player in the ANZ Championship, playing for the New South Wales Swifts.
-She played in the 2009 ANZ Festival of Stars as Centre after Marianne McCormick got injured during the second half of the game.
-She has just recently married Kent Weir who is a seasoned cricketer, being selected in the Australian churches team in 2009.
+She played in the 2009 ANZ Festival of Stars as Centre after Marianne McCormick was injured during the second half of the game.

 A Baulkham Hills (BHSNA) netball junior, Ashlee returned to ANZ Championship action in 2013 after playing for the NSW Swifts in 2009.

 Weir is a long-time New South Wales representative having taken the court for her home state in the 17/U, 19/U and 21/U age groups, as well as helping Manly-Warringah to three consecutive Dooleys State League's Waratah Cup titles.

 Weir has also represented NSW in the Australian Netball League in both the Netball NSW Blues (2008, 2010) and NSW Waratahs (2009, 2012), most recently helping the NNSW Waratahs to finish Runners-Up in the 2012 ANL season alongside her new NSW Swifts teammates April Letton and Melissa Tallent.